 Our SEND Policy explains how we identify pupils with SEND.
-However, the SENCO, Mrs J Wilson, can be contacted at any time for information or advice, tel: 01845 524349
+However, the SENCO, Mrs B Kaufman or Headteacher, Mr R Chandler, can be contacted at any time for information or advice, tel: 01845 524349.

 We aim to identify needs as early as possible by considering parental knowledge of the child, class teacher and support staff's observations, the use of school-based assessment tools and where appropriate, assessments and information from other agencies, such as speech and language therapists or specialist teachers.